Simon2228/TannerTurnerWebServer/README.txt

 short: this is an echo server.

-Simply run the turnerserver.Server class to use the default port of 4444 and 10 maximum threads in the thread pool.
+Simply run the turnerserver.Server class to use the default port of 4444 and a maximum of 10 threads in the thread pool.

 Or, to specify the port number and the number of threads, run the following command while in the directory in which the package called